ezrarichard/FootballMatchPredictor/README.md

 ### Prerequisites

 Ensure you have Python 3.6 or later installed on your system.
 You will also need pip for installing Python packages.

+### Usage
+Select Country and then the match details from the dropdown menu in the Streamlit app.
+Click on the "Predict" button to view the predictions for the selected match.
+The app will display the Teams, Home Win %, Away Win %, and Draw %.

+### Acknowledgements
+Club Elo API for providing the football match data.
+Streamlit for the interactive web app framework.
+Thank you for checking out the Football Match Predictor.
+Enjoy exploring the predictions!